pandeyanand9023/Cricket-Match/README.md

 Match:
-Match will have fields like team1, team2, winner, totalAvailableBalls and a strike object to manage players on strike when MatchController calls startMatch(), game will be started and startInning() will be called and scoreToChase will be taken into consideration for the chaser team Inning will have total overs given during construction. method' call returns back when 1.
+Match will have fields like team1, team2, winner, totalAvailableBalls when MatchController calls startMatch(), game will be started and startInning() will be called and target will be taken into consideration for the chaser team Innings will have total overs given during construction. method' call returns back when 1.
 Either all over completes 2.
+10 Wickets are fallen
+3. Target is reached
-All out declared startInning() will be called for chaser team same as above, but one more condition, 3. if scoreToChase < currentInningScore, then also methods call will return during an inning, strike will be changed on odd runs or over completion winner will be declared based on the score of both teams
+strike will be changed on odd runs or over completion winner will be declared based on the score of both teams

 Team:
-Match constructor will call Team constructor to construct both the team one by one Team will maintain numberOfWickets, totalNumberOfBallPlayed, currentWickets, list of players, etc on a run/wicket, appropriate team will be called to update its run/wicket and balls will be incremented by one each updation method will also call the method of current Strike player to update his score and balls
+Match constructor will call Team constructor to construct both the team one by one Team will maintain numberOfWickets, totalNumberOfBallPlayed, currentWickets, list of players, etc appropriate team will be called to update its run/wicket and balls will be incremented by one each updation method will also call the method of current Strike player to update his score and balls